 2.1 Explant material

-The present study was conducted at the Plant Tissue Culture & Genetic Transformation Laboratory, Department of Plant Molecular Biology & Biotechnology, Rajmata Vijayaraje Scindia Agricultural University, Gwalior M.P., India during the years 2020- 2021.
-The nodal segments explants were acquired from thee-year-old Bambusa vulgaris plants, planted at Agricultural Farm, Sirsod, Rajmata Vijayraje Scindia Agricultural University, Gwalior, M. P., India.
+The present study was conducted at the Plant Tissue Culture & Genetic Transformation Laboratory, Department of Plant Molecular Biology & Biotechnology, Rajmata Vijayaraje Scindia Agricultural University, Gwalior, M.P., India, during the years 2020- 2021.
+The nodal segments explants were acquired from the three-year-old Bambusa vulgaris plants, planted at the Agricultural Farm, Sirsod, Rajmata Vijayraje Scindia Agricultural University, Gwalior, M. P., India.

 2.2 Culture media

-To start with a preliminary experiment, two different fortifications of basal media viz: MS (Murashige and Skoog, 1962) and WP (Llyod and McCown, 1980) were venerated to search out better in vitro response.
-In the initial study, MS basal medium was found more responsive than WP media (data interpreted in primarily visual observations); henceforward, for later investigations basal MS medium was employed.
-All nutrient media were made employing readymade basal MS medium (HiMidiaTM) and amended with two diverse sets of plant growth regulators.
-In first set: three diverse cytokinins, viz., BAP Kn and TDZ as alone and in second set: three diverse cytokinins viz., BAP, Kn and TDZ in combination with two auxins i.e., NAA and IBA and GA3 in varying concentrations and combinations to accomplish enhanced in vitro response.
-Besides MS basal macro and micro salts, vitamins, all nutrient media was added with 30.0 gl-1 sucrose and the final volume was made to 1000 ml and pH was attuned to 5.8 ± 0.1 with 1N KOH.
+To start with a preliminary experiment, two different fortifications of basal media, viz, MS (Murashige and Skoog, 1962) and WP (Lloyd and McCown, 1980), were evaluated to search for better in vitro response.
+In the initial study, MS basal medium was found to be more responsive than WP media (data interpreted primarily through visual observations); henceforward, for later investigations, basal MS medium was employed.
+All nutrient media were prepared using readymade basal MS medium (HiMidiaTM) and supplemented with two distinct sets of plant growth regulators.
+In the first set: three diverse cytokinins, viz., BAP, Kn, and TDZ alone, and in the second set: three diverse cytokinins, viz., BAP, Kn, and TDZ in combination with two auxins, i.e., NAA and IBA, and GA3 in varying concentrations and combinations to accomplish enhanced in vitro response.
+Besides MS basal macro and micro salts, vitamins, all nutrient media were added with 30.0 gl-1 sucrose, and the final volume was made to 1000 ml, and pH was adjusted to 5.8 ± 0.1 with 1N KOH.
 After adjusting the pH, agar @ 7.5 gl-1 was added to the media as a semi-solidifying agent.
-Warm nutrient media, still in liquid state was bestowed into culture bottles (50-60 ml / bottle) and culture tubes (15-20 ml/ tube) tracked by autoclaving at 121oC under 15 psi pressures for 20-25 min.
+Warm nutrient media, still in liquid state, were bestowed into culture bottles (50-60 ml / bottle) and culture tubes (15-20 ml/ tube), tracked by autoclaving at 121 °C under 15 psi pressures for 20-25 min.
 Readymade basal media, plant growth regulators and other ingredients were acquired from Hi-media Laboratories, Mumbai, India.

 2.3 Surface sterilization of donor plant